Har-SHAW/stackmaze_assignment_reactjs/README.md

 For demo of the application please visite https://stackmaze.herokuapp.com

-### `API KEYS OF FIREBASE`
+### `API's AND KEYS OF BACKEND`

-API KEYS for firebase are hidden in heroku enviranment variables to ensure the security properties are well implemented
+API's AND KEYS for Backend are hidden in .env to ensure the security properties are well implemented

 ### `Intigrity`